occlum/enable_rdfsbase/README.md

     make

-# How to Use

-To enable RDFSBASE instruction and its friends, run the following command
+To enable RDFSBASE instruction and its friends until the next OS reboot, run the following command

     make install

-To disable RDFSBASE instruction and its friends, run the following command
+To disable RDFSBASE instruction and its friends until the next OS reboot, run the following command

     make uninstall

-# Linux kernel versions
+# How to Install

+To enable RDFSBASE permanently (i.e., enabled even after the next OS reboot), run

+    ./install.sh

+To uninstall, run

+    ./uninstall.sh

+# Kernel Compatibility

 This code has been tested with Linux kernel 4.15.
 It may or may not work with newer or older versions of Linux kernel.